mghotbi/DspikeIn/README.md

 ```

-## Prepare the required information
+## Prepare the required information for our Protocol

 ```r